Homemade hamburger and hot dog buns are simple to make and transform the most casual meal into a whole new treat.

 - 1 large egg, lightly beaten

-- 4 tbsp butter, melted and cooled to room temperature
+- 4 tablespoon butter, melted and cooled to room temperature

-- 1 egg whisked with 1 tsp water until frothy, for egg wash (optional)
+- 1 egg whisked with 1 teaspoon water until frothy, for egg wash (optional)

 - Sesame seeds or poppy seeds for garnish (optional)